larsenamy14/Project-4-Stock-Price-Predictions/README.md

 ## Data Model Optimization
 - We initialized lists to store evaluation metrics for multiple models trained using k-fold cross-validation:
-    - For each fold in the k-fold cross-validation loop:
+    - For each fold in the `k-fold cross-validation` loop:
-        - A new neural network model is defined with two hidden layers and dropout regularization.
+        - A new `neural network model` is defined with two hidden layers and dropout regularization.
         - The model is compiled with the Adam optimizer and mean squared error loss.
         - The model is trained on the training data for 50 epochs.
-        - The model's performance is evaluated on both training and testing data, and metrics including R-squared, mean absolute error (MAE), and mean squared error (MSE) are calculated.
+        - The model's performance is evaluated on both training and testing data, and metrics including `R-squared`, mean absolute error `MAE`, and mean squared error `MSE` are calculated.
         - The evaluation metrics for each model are appended to their respective lists.
     - After the cross-validation loop, the script prints the evaluation metrics for each selected model, including the train and test R-squared scores, MAE, and MSE.
 - This approach allows for the comparison of multiple models trained and evaluated using k-fold cross-validation, providing insights into their performance and generalization ability.
-- We scaled the entire dataset using StandardScaler from scikit-learn.
+- We scaled the entire dataset using `StandardScaler` from `scikit-learn`.
 Then, it defines a neural network model architecture with two hidden layers, each followed by dropout regularization.
 The model is compiled with the Adam optimizer and mean squared error loss function.
 - Subsequently, the model is trained on the entire dataset for 50 epochs with a batch size of 32.
 Predictions are made sequentially on each data point, and the actual and predicted values are stored in a DataFrame named predictions_df.
 - Finally, the index uniqueness in both the original dataset and predictions_df is ensured, and the DataFrame is displayed.
 This provides a comparison between the actual and predicted values of the target variable for each data point in the dataset.